-In the early church, the problem is solved by selecting servants who are given responsibility for the task.
-The result is that the word of God continues to spread, the number of disciples increases, and more are converted from Judaism, even from among the priests.
+In the early church, the problem was solved by selecting servants who were given responsibility for the task.
+The result was that the word of God continued to spread, the number of disciples increased, and more were converted from Judaism, even from among the priests.

-Note: because the Greek word can be translated as servant, minister, and deacon, it is difficult to know how to describe the Seven.
-I have chosen not to translate as "deacon" because of the varied official meanings of that word in modern church organization.
+Note: because the Greek word diakonos can be translated as servant, minister, or deacon, it is difficult to know how to describe the Seven.
+I have chosen not to translate the word as "deacon" in this context because of the various official meanings of that word in modern church organization.

 When you have been aware that a church problem was resolved successfully?
 What factors contributed to the positive result?
 Do you think the church today is distracted by problems and its failure to establish priorities?
 Based on this chapter, what priorities did the early church choose?

 Father God, we pray for the ability to move forward in the midst of distractions and difficulties.
 Help us to establish right priorities in our individual lives and in the church.
 Help us to learn from your word so that our lives and the lives of others are changed.
 In the name of Jesus, Amen.